 Overview of Audit Activities

-The Office of Audits and Analysis performs a variety of work, including:
+The Office of Internal Audit performs a variety of work, including:

 Each quarter, we follow-up on all identified issues to ascertain and report to the Board of Regents on whether management has taken appropriate remedial action on internal and external audit findings and recommendations.